 Beyond curbing stress, just the act of getting moving could also explain why tai chi is good for sleep.

-“One reason for this positive result could be that tai chi is exercise," says Cinnamon.
-"It gets people moving, even with medical or physical conditions that prevent other types of higher impact exercise.
+“One reason for this positive result could be that tai chi is exercise,” says Cinnamon.
+“It gets people moving, even with medical or physical conditions that prevent other types of higher impact exercise.
 Generally, more active people sleep better.”
+(Learn about the sleep and health benefits of qigong and the sleep and health benefits of pickleball.)

 How to do tai chi